 Often, if a back tooth is missing, patients will chew using their front teeth that are not meant to handle the chewing pressure, ultimately compromising those teeth.

-How long can you expect a root canal to last?
+How long is a root canal procedure?

 Schedule Day or Night